How Sustainable is Your Circular Economy?

 We can sense that the percentage of rental transactions done with reused items is linked with the variability of your demand.

-Assuming that we want to maximize this score, we probably should explore a solution of adapting the rental period with the demand variability.
+Assuming we want to maximize this score, we should probably explore a solution to adapt the rental period to the demand variability.

-For items that have a stable demand, we can have longer rental periods without impacting the performance.
+We can have longer rental periods for items in stable demand without impacting performance.

 Next Steps